Menu

 Petty crime

 Petty crime is common in large cities.
-It's a serious problem in Barcelona, especially on public transport and in tourist areas.
+It's a serious problem in Barcelona, especially on public transport and tourist areas.

 Petty crime includes: